Skip to Content

 How Long Do Leftover Scrambled Eggs Last?

 If you put the scrambled eggs in an airtight container and store them in the refrigerator, they are good for up to 4 days.
+When it’s time to reheat them, put them in a bowl.
+Microwave them in 30 second intervals until they reach the desired temperature.
+Freshly scrambled eggs are always much better than leftovers.
+However, leftover scrambled eggs are still good.

 Can You Add Cheese to Scrambled Eggs?

+Yes, you can add cheese to scrambled eggs for additional protein and calcium.
 The best way to do this is to shred the cheese and have it ready to add to the eggs.
 Shredded cheese melts more quickly than slices or cubes.
+Once the eggs are about half-cooked, sprinkle the cheese on top.
+Gently stir to mix the cheese into the eggs.

 scrambled eggs and bacon on a plate and scrambled eggs in a bowl